gojibjib/jibjib-model/README.md

 # A model for bird sound classification

 In vggish_train.py we are training a  classifier model for 195 bird classes.
-We take a pretrained VGGish/ Audioset model by Google and finetune it by letting it iterate during training on more than 80,000 audio samples of 10 second length.
+We take a pretrained [VGGish/ Audioset](https://github.com/tensorflow/models/tree/master/research/audioset) model by Google and finetune it by letting it iterate during training on more than 80,000 audio samples of 10 second length.
+Please read the following papers for more information:

+- Hershey, S. et. al., [CNN Architectures for Large-Scale Audio Classification](https://research.google.com/pubs/pub45611.html), ICASSP 2017
+- Gemmeke, J. et. al., [AudioSet: An ontology and human-labelled dataset for audio events](https://research.google.com/pubs/pub45857.html), ICASSP 2017

 Before you can start, you first need to download a VGGish checkpoint file.
 You can either use a checkpoint provided by ![Google](https://storage.googleapis.com/audioset/vggish_model.ckpt) or ![our](https://s3-eu-west-1.amazonaws.com/jibjib/model/jibjib_model_raw.tgz) very own model that has been additionally trained for more than 100 hours and 60 epochs on a GPU cluster inside a Docker container.